 - Camping: Kayenta Campground – 21 sites, $30 per night, reservations accepted

-- Hiking: 8 miles of trails along the rim of the peninsula that lead to numerous viewpoints – trails are relatively flat, but very exposed
+- Hiking: 8 miles (13 km) of trails along the rim of the peninsula that lead to numerous viewpoints; trails are relatively flat, but very exposed

 - Other: there are no showers in the park, as water supplies are very scarce.
-Showers, gas, groceries, etc. are located 35 miles away in Moab, UT.
-Located at an elevation of 5,900 feet, the park is also very hot, dry, and exposed to the elements.
+Showers, gas, groceries, etc. are located in Moab, UT.
+Located at an elevation of 5900 feet (1800 m), the park is also very hot, dry, and exposed to the elements.